-The Quay Co-Op is an impressive vegan-friendly café that also caters for those who have to avoid yeast, gluten, sugar, and nuts.
+The Quay Co-Op is one of the best vegan restaurants in Cork, that also caters for those who have to avoid yeast, gluten, sugar, and nuts.
 The atmosphere is casual and welcoming with stunning views of the river from the first and second-floor windows.
 The Quay Co-Op also acts as a store selling health foods and other eco-friendly products, so be sure to have a quick look and pick up some vegan essentials after you enjoy your lunch!

 The menu itself is continually changing but whatever dish you choose it is guaranteed to be rich in flavour and of supreme quality.
 Their Tofu Dish of the Day is always a winner at €10.95 – it is gluten-free as well as vegan and is often a curry or stir-fry bursting with authentic flavours.
 The Quay Co-Op is a sure winner and will provide you with a fab vegan dining experience.

 Address: 24 Sullivan’s Quay, Ballintemple, Cork, T12 X867, Ireland

 Earth Café is a plant-powered micro-café in the city centre.
 Each dish in the café is vegan-friendly – making it perhaps the only establishment of its kind in the city.
 Earth Café specialises in sweet treats, plant-milk based hot drinks and fantastic breakfasts.
 Staff are friendly and passionate about veganism and will ensure you have a positive dining experience.